-This summer the Cumberland Forest is joining forces with local biologists, bikers, hikers, and amphibian fans for a Western Toad Project.
-Together we will be:
+In the summer of 2021 the Cumberland Forest joined forces with local biologists, bikers, hikers, and amphibian fans for a Western Toad Project.
+Together we:

 Join our Tiny Toad Patrol.
 We will be coordinating a Volunteer Naturalist Program where trained community volunteers provide information at key access points to the network to let them know about the status of the migration including current roads and trails impacted.
-Volunteers will also be needed to help install and uninstall temporary signage in a variety of areas.
+Please fill out our volunteer application form or email firstname.lastname@example.org to get involved.